cybandy/cybandy/README.md

-- 🌱 I’m currently looking to build a career in CyberSecurity.
-Any advice on how to go about it will very much be appreciated.
+- 🌱 I’m currently looking for a new environment whiles continually applying myself to education and training.

 - ⚡ Fun fact: I keep night shift swithed on at all times